PhilEllis/Splash_Swim_School/README.md

 - Styling of Radio Input taken from the basis provided within https://stackoverflow.com/questions/4253920/how-do-i-change-the-color-of-radio-buttons
 - JS to activate the messages via toast is my custom js. all the rest of the JS code is that from the walkthrough.
+- - Assistance received from **Roman Rakic** Code Institute tutor who gave guidance via Slack on resolving issues with the 404 & 500 page builds and also assisted with providing information on how to link to an external background image for the 500 page.
+- Assistance received from **Niki Tester** CI Alumni via slack providing the logic to break down Line 145 in the webhook_handler.py
 - All of the rest of the code was written by the author - Philippa Ellis